INSTRUCTIONS: APPLICATION FOR NATURALIZATION (Form N-400)

 9. In part 9, you must supply detailed information of all children you have had.
 State their names, date of birth, USCIS number, country of origin, and address.
 Include all children whether they live with you or not.

-11. Certify and sign all sections on the last page, indicating your oath of allegiance, signature of person who prepared the form, and your signature at their interview.
+11. Certify and sign all sections on the last page, indicating your oath of allegiance, a signature of the person who prepared the form, and your signature at their interview.